 We hired an Innova for the entire trip.
 Our first destination was Macleod Gunj and we fell in love with its natural beauty at first sight.
 The place nestled in Dhauladhar range of Himalayas at a height of about 6800 feet is a suburb of Dharamshala which is at a much lower height of 4700 feet.
 Distance between the two is just nine kilometres.

 Macleod Gunj offers you everything, peace, solace and spiritual bliss.
 Feeling is heavenly as you pass through soaring deodar and pine trees with cool breeze touching your face.
-Enchanting landscape , and stunning trekking trails make it a perfect place for nature lovers to loose in this peaceful surroundings.
+Enchanting landscape , and stunning trekking trails make it a perfect place for nature lovers to loose themselves in these peaceful surroundings.
 Tibetan influence can be seen everywhere in this hilly town with colourful flags and buntings fluttering in the air.

 The town represents a mix of Indian, Tibetan and British influence.
 Bazaars of Macleod Gunj are literally melting pot of various cultures and cuisines of different regions.
 Tibetan curios and Kashmiri handicrafts and Himachali shawl stalls exist side by side.
 These bazaars are vibrant with brightly lit hotels with Lhasa tops , plenty of good cafés where you get Tibetan , Korean, local Himachali food besides pizzas , burgers and funky food.